fr4nnie/PScan-V1/README.md

 This should be run via command prompt from address of the saved py file with a target.

 You are responsible for your own actions.

+Based and developed further from the lesson by deepamanknp https://www.geeksforgeeks.org/port-scanner-using-python/?ref=lbp